arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 title: 'Controlling PWM output with a potentiometer on the Arduino Uno via MATLAB'
 difficulty: intermediate
 compatible-products: [Arduino Uno Rev 3, Potentiometer]
-description: 'Learn how to dim an LED connceted to the Arduino Uno with MATLAB.'
+description: 'Learn how to dim an LED connceted to the UNO R3 with MATLAB®.'
 tags:
   - MATLAB
 author: 'Mohammed Hussain Jahangiri'